Alek Thomas Player Props: Diamondbacks vs. Pirates

 Alek Thomas At The Plate

-- Thomas is hitting .220 with nine doubles, two triples, three home runs and nine walks.
+- Thomas is hitting .226 with nine doubles, two triples, four home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.